drivet/website/content/blog/technical/photo-organization.md

 idiosyncrasies.

  * I have a strict rule about keeping my original photos intact and under my control.
-The masters will never be stored anywhere but on my hard drive (which is backed up every night).
+The masters are never be stored anywhere but on my hard drive (which is backed up every night).

  * The process of selecting and then touching up the photos that make it